Delete API token

 '403':

 Forbidden.
-Invalid bearer token, or the caller is not an org admin.
+The caller is not an organization admin.

 content: